stevenodb/switchfully-security/STORIES.md

 On top of the existing authentication code, implement security that blocks authenticated users from accessing certain endpoints if they don't have the necessary roles.

 Extra info:

 - http://www.baeldung.com/spring-security-expressions-basic

 Extra assignment:

 - The article offers multiple ways to fix this problem.
 Try implementing both and see if they both do the job.
 - Users can have multiple roles.
 Create a user who is both a PRIVATE and a HUMAN_RELATIONSHIPS and check if he can do everything both roles can.
 - When using the 'antMatchers' method, create a couple of new rest endpoints:

-GET /armies/tanks (getTanksInfo)
+    - GET /armies/tanks (getTanksInfo)

-POST /armies/tanks (addTanks)
+    - POST /armies/tanks (addTanks)

-DELETE /armies/tanks (blowUpTanksAndEnjoyTheFireworks)
+    - DELETE /armies/tanks (blowUpTanksAndEnjoyTheFireworks)

-PUT /armies/tanks (addNewTanks)
+    - PUT /armies/tanks (addNewTanks)

 you don't have to implement these methods.
-All of them can be void
+All of them can be void.

 - The GET call should only be available to PRIVATE and GENERAL and CIVILIAN
 - The POST call should only be available to PRIVATE
 - The DELETE call should only be available to GENERAL